 A local anesthetic is by far the most common anesthesia used.
 Tens of thousands of medical and dental procedures are performed every day using local anesthetic safely and successfully in the United States.
 It is the safest form of surgical anesthesia and has a much lower risk overall than general anesthesia.

 However, there are some limits to the amounts of local anesthesia that can be safely used during one procedure.
 The total dose of the local anesthetic, lidocaine for example, is not unlimited.
-While a large area of the body can be treated in one surgery without exceeding the total safe dose, the whole body cannot be treated safely using local anesthetic as the only anestesia.
-If the safe dose is exceeded, seriously side effects may occur, including seizures, arrhythmias, and even death could occur.
+While a large area of the body can be treated in one surgery without exceeding the total safe dose, the whole body cannot be treated safely using local anesthetic as the only anesthesia.
+If the safe dose is exceeded, serious side effects may occur, including seizures, arrhythmias, and even death could occur.

 Water Assisted Lipo Technique

-The water assisted liposuction technique (WAL) is theoretically thought to be the most gentle of all liposuction options, due to its unique approach of fat removal.
+The water-assisted liposuction technique (WAL) is theoretically thought to be the most gentle of all liposuction options, due to its unique approach to fat removal.
 While WAL also uses tumescent fluid, it changes the way fat is dislodged from the surrounding tissue.
-Water assisted liposuction uses a pressure spray of tumescent fluid to dislodge the fat from the connective tissue, rather than utilizing a cannula and suction.
+Water liposuction uses a pressure spray of tumescent fluid to dislodge the fat from the connective tissue, rather than utilizing a cannula and suction.

-Thanks to the water pressure dislodging the fat instead, WAL does not cause unnecessary trauma to the area,,however, it still uses a suction cannula to remove the fat.
-This, combined with the use of local anesthesia instead of general anesthesia, allows water assisted lipo to be very gentle on the body and have a short recovery time for patients.
+Thanks to the water pressure dislodging the fat instead, WAL does not cause unnecessary trauma to the area, however, it still uses a suction cannula to remove the fat.
+This, combined with the use of local anesthesia instead of general anesthesia, allows water lipo to be very gentle on the body and have a short recovery time for patients.

 With general anesthesia, patients are completely unconscious, and except for in very rare instances, patients have no recollection or experience of discomfort during surgery.
 General anesthesia provides the most powerful pain control – you cannot feel pain if unconscious.
 It is fast-acting, and is usually effective within a minute or two.
 This can speed up operating time, and allow surgeons to complete more surgeries in a day.